SAP-samples/teched2025-AI161/exercises/ex1/README-BRUNO.md

 Now click on "Configure".
 <br>![](/exercises/ex1/images/bru01_5.png)

-5. We have provided you with an AI Core Service Key, which you now need to use to fill in the following environment variables:
-- AUTH_URL: Copy the value from the "url" key from your AI Core Service Key.
+5. We have preconfigured this environment for you so you will only have to make slight changes:
+- Ask your session hosts for the actual `CLIENT_ID` and `CLIENT_SECRET`.
-- AI_API_URL: Copy the value from the "AI_API_URL" key from your AI Core Service Key.
+- Set the value for the variable `group_ID` to your groupID as discussed with your session hosts.
-- CLIENT_ID: Copy the value from "clientid" key from your AI Core Service Key.
-- CLIENT_SECRET: Copy the value from "clientsecret" key from your AI Core Service Key.

 All other environment variables will be filled by scripts during this tutorial.
 Now save your changes and make sure the "AI-161" environment is selected.